 The vulnerabilities, tracked as CVE-2023-5043, CVE-2023-5044 and CVE-2022-4886, were disclosed on October 27, and are listed as currently awaiting triage.
 It’s unclear if any of the flaws have been exploited.

-The vulnerabilities themselves abuse improper input validations, thus granting the ability to inject arbitrary code into the stream, but worse, an attacker can actually steal all secrets stored on a cluster without any proper security compliance or governance mechanisms in place.
+The vulnerabilities themselves abuse improper input validations, thus granting the ability to inject arbitrary code into the stream.
+Worse, an attacker can actually steal all secrets stored on a cluster without any proper security compliance or governance mechanisms in place.

-This is where the power of Kyverno, created here at Nirmata and donated to the CNCF, begins to really shine.
-With a simple, easy to read and understand policy, we can completely mitigate the effect of these CVEs without ever having to leave our “everything-as-code” cloud-native loop.
+This is where the power of Kyverno, created here at Nirmata and donated to the CNCF, begins to shine.
+With a simple, easy-to-read, and understandable policy, we can completely mitigate the effect of these CVEs without leaving our “everything-as-code” cloud-native loop.

 By creating a simple policy declaration and applying it to a cluster running Kyverno as an admission controller, we can effectively mitigate and remediate any resources that could be affected by preventing the offending annotations from being used: